Vibe Coding vs Agentic Engineering: What Ecommerce Businesses Need to Know

 What is vibe coding and why is it risky for ecommerce?

-Vibe coding is a development approach where AI generates code shipped with minimal human review.
-AI-generated code has 2.74x more security vulnerabilities than human-written code, and 1 in 3 vibe-coded applications ships with a serious security issue.
+Vibe coding is a development approach where AI generates code that is shipped with minimal human review.
+AI-generated code has 2.74x more security vulnerabilities than human-written code (Veracode, 2025), and 45% of AI-generated code samples fail security tests in controlled environments.
+For ecommerce stores handling payments and customer data, this is a material business risk.

 What is agentic engineering in software development?